County seeks more comp plan survey responses

 Paper copies of the survey are also available in the Saunders County Planning and Zoning office at the Saunders County Courthouse.

-Sam Crisler is a reporter for the Wahoo Newspaper.
-Reach him via email at samuel.crisler@wahoonewspaper.com.
+Sam Crisler is a reporter for The Ashland Gazette.
+Reach him via email at samuel.crisler@wahoonewspaper.